lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ### Wireshark

-Now that I have more information on what we are looking for, we can take a look at the pcap with Wireshark.
+Now that I have more information on what I am looking for, I can take a look at the pcap with Wireshark.
 Here I took a look at the protocol hierarchy to get a high level overview of the traffic and protocols seen in the pcap.

 ![Pasted image 20240417160509](https://github.com/lm3nitro/Projects/assets/55665256/7c80cc70-611a-477f-bab0-94e94a7345c3)

-I then wanted to narrow in on that specific IP address we saw above (67.207.93.135) and see the traffic, bytes transferred, IPs communicating with is, etc. Here I can see that there was 677MB sent to our internal host from this IP address:
+I then wanted to narrow in on that specific IP address I saw above (67.207.93.135) and see the traffic, bytes transferred, IPs communicating with is, etc. Here I can see that there was 677MB sent to my internal host from this IP address:

 ![Pasted image 20240417174216](https://github.com/lm3nitro/Projects/assets/55665256/fbb15dda-8ca0-45c6-8b52-c6aa66907fab)

-Next I filtered in on the conversation between our internal host and this IP address and see some HTTP traffic that gives us more details regarding the host, URI, and the http method used:
+Next, I filtered in on the conversation between my internal host and this IP address and see some HTTP traffic that gives us more details regarding the host, URI, and the http method used:

 ![Pasted image 20240417155611](https://github.com/lm3nitro/Projects/assets/55665256/0e4b9d13-9539-4176-8e53-a80900e7f733)